spiroid/pelican-hpstr/README.md

 # HPSTR Pelican Theme

-This is an copy and port to [Pelican](https://github.com/getpelican/pelican) static site generator of the [HPSTR Theme](https://github.com/mmistakes/hpstr-jekyll-theme)
+This is a port of the [HPSTR Theme](https://github.com/mmistakes/hpstr-jekyll-theme) to [Pelican](https://github.com/getpelican/pelican) static site generator.

-All credits for that beautiful theme go to [Michael Rose](https://github.com/mmistakes)
+All credits for the Jekyll initial theme go to [Michael Rose](https://github.com/mmistakes)

 ## What HPSTR brings to the table: